Skip to content

 testscript_swt

-You can drag and drop any of the learned objects from the left-hand pane into the main test script.
-You can also just type SeS("OK") (for example) and Rapise will display the list of available functions.
+You can drag and drop any learned objects from the left-hand pane into the main test script.
+You can also simply type SeS("OK") (for example), and Rapise will display the list of available functions.

 When you click Play, Rapise will play back your test script against the application: